Posted by: Northwest Eye in General on May 19, 2025

 - Chemical Exposure: Certain chemicals can irritate and damage the eye surface.

-It’s common to feel discomfort, redness, tearing, and blurred sight if you experience an eye surface injury.
+It’s common to feel discomfort, redness, tearing, and if you experience blurred sight.
 We want you to know that treatment options are available, typically involving antibiotic eye drops to prevent infection, pain relief medications, and in some cases, a bandage contact lens to promote healing.
 For cataract patients, preserving eye health is essential, as it can significantly influence the success of cataract surgery and recovery.
 Remember, we are here to help you through this process.

 Identify Symptoms of Corneal Abrasions